back

 I-Spy

 Ever wanted a digital version of Where’s Waldo?
 Here’s a website that allows you to play the character-finding game.
-Not only is it beautifully designed, but it’s also very responsive, which can sometimes be an issue with gaming sites like this one.
+Responsiveness is one of the biggest issues with gaming websites, but I-Spy has beautifully designed its website with extra attention to responsiveness for a great user experience.

 ispy.heihei.resn.co_.png